Silky Sullivan: Popularity

 At stud at Qvale's 60 acre Green Oaks Stud Farm in Napa Valley, 40 mi northeast of Golden Gate Fields, Silky Sullivan sired several winners.
 Mr. Payne and Son of Silky (see external links for pedigrees) were both dual-stakes winners.
 On August 2, 1965, Mr. Payne emulated his father's come-from-behind style with victories in the Oceanside and La Jolla Handicaps.
 Son of Silky won the Omaha Gold Cup and the Centennial Derby.
 In 1968, another of his sons, Silky's Image (owned and bred by Qvale) won the Silky Sullivan Purse.
 At Pickmere Stud in Cheshire, England, a stallion named Pickmere Mistral is also part of Silky Sullivan's bloodline.
 Silky Sullivan's daughter, Silky Starlet, foaled Tromeros by Camden Town (who sired Pickmere Pure Gold, dam of Pickmere Mistral).
 There is considerable Silky Sullivan blood in the American Quarter Horse.
 Owners of good Quarter Horses brought him some of their best mares to breed for speed.

-Silky Sullivan was found dead in his stall at his last home in Pleasanton, California, on November 18, 1977, dying in his sleep at the age of 22.
+Silky Sullivan was found in his stall at his last home in Pleasanton, California, on November 18, 1977, having died in his sleep at the age of 22.
 Kjell Qvale was undergoing heart surgery when the horse died.
 Alice Campbell, wife of his last keeper (trainer Emmett Campbell), phoned the Qvale family with the news; Mrs. Qvale felt it fortunate that Kjell was still groggy when told of Silky Sullivan's death, since he loved him.
 "There was no horse like him," said Kjell.
 "He was a gentleman.
 He'd let children walk under his belly, let them sit on his back and kick him giddy-up...but let an adult try that, and he'd—very gently—remove them.
 Silky was a person, a unique person, and I miss him."